faerlin-developer/cuda-raytrace/README.md

 <div align="center">
     <img src="img/raytracing.png" width="400">
     <br/>
     <figcaption>Figure 2.
-A ray from the xy-plane hitting passing through a sphere and hitting its topmost intersection.</figcaption>
+A ray from the xy-plane passing through a sphere and hitting its topmost intersection.</figcaption>
 </div>
 <br/>